CSBiology/ProteomIQon/README.md

 Documentation
 -------------

-The documentation and tutorials for this library are automatically generated (using the F# Formatting) from *.fsx and *.md files in the docs folder.
-If you find a typo, please submit a pull request!
+An introductory documentation you can find [here](https://csbiology.github.io/ProteomIQon/) More detailed documentation and tutorials for this library are automatically generated (using F# formatting) from the *.fsx and *.md files in the ‘docs’ folder.
+If you spot a typo, please submit a pull request!

 Contributing
 ------------